gauravthakur02/blue-green-gitActions/README.md

 # Kubernetes Blue/Green Deplyment Tutorial

-This is a simple tutorial on how to do [Blue/Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) on Kubernetes.
+This is a simple tutorial on how to do [Blue/Green Deployment] on Kubernetes.

 ## Prerequisites

 Any Kubernetes cluster 1.3+ should work.
-Creating a cluster on [GKE](https://cloud.google.com/container-engine/) is pretty easy.
+Create an [AKS Cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) using Az CLI.

 ```
-gcloud container clusters create bluegreen
+az aks create --resource-group myResourceGroup --name myAKSCluster --node-count 1 --enable-addons monitoring --generate-ssh-keys
 ```

 ## Setup